tungsten-ai/docs/docs/tungsten_model/getting_started.md

 ```

 ### Write ``tungsten_model.py``
-You can write the ``tungsten_model.py`` file for an image classification model like this:
+You can write the ``tungsten_model.py`` file for an image classification model as follows:
 ```python
 from typing import List